 Maori know the Wellington region as a special place: Te Upoko o te Ika a Maui - the Head of the Fish of Maui.
-Over the centuries, many different tribes have lived here, and have seen many changes to the lands they occupy around Wellington and Porirua Harbours, the Kapiti Coast, the Hutt Valley and the Wairarapa.
+Over the centuries, many different tribes have lived here.
+The lands they occupy around Wellington and Porirua Harbours, the Kapiti Coast, the Hutt Valley and the Wairarapa have seen many changes.